Wh2018/MAGIC/readme.md

 - protobuf 4.25.3
 - nltk 3.8.1

-You can install the require packages by
+You can install the required packages by
 `pip install -r requirements.txt`

 All experiments are conducted on a single NVIDIA Tesla A100-80GB GPU.